xrdocs/cloud-scale-networking/_blogs/ios-xr-evolution-part1.md

 ![]({{site.baseurl}}/images/dev-corner/xr_ev/5_infra.png){: .align-center}

+_Picture 4: The Invisible Infra Plane Supoorting The Architecture Patterns_

 ### Scalable, Available State/Data Management Patterns

 A NOS in a router produces a lot of _state_.
 This router state is created by external inputs (_sourced state_) as well as internal code flow (_generated state_).